JuniorPaula/webapp/README.md

 -   **Login**: The application includes a login system that allows users to authenticate with their credentials and access protected resources.
 -   **Image Upload**: Users can upload images to the application, which are then stored on the server.
+- **API REST**: The application include an api rest to login and authentication the users.

 ## Integration Testing for Image Upload